syncfusion-content/wpf-docs/wpf/Localization.md

 1) Right click your project and add new folder named `Resources`.

-2) Add [default resource files](https://github.com/syncfusion/wpf-controls-localization-resx-files) of libraries you are using into `Resources` folder and ensure `AccessModifier` specfied as `Public`.
+2) Add [default resource files](https://github.com/syncfusion/wpf-controls-localization-resx-files) of libraries you are using into `Resources` folder and ensure `AccessModifier` specified as `Public`.

 N> Consider you are using `SfDataGrid` and `Ribbon` in your application.
 Then you need to copy and include `Syncfusion.SfGrid.WPF.resx` (since `SfDataGrid` present in `Syncfusion.SfGrid.WPF` library) and `Syncfusion.Tools.Wpf.resx` (since `Ribbon` present in `Syncfusion.Tools.WPF` library) files in your application under `Resources` folder.
 So, now you can know the key names and values of default stings used in `Syncfusion.Tools.WPF.dll` and `Syncfusion.SfGrid.WPF.dll` libraries.